ztguang/QccQms4MPTCP-V2/README.md

 We do the following four rounds of experiments when QoE is equal to 1, 2, 3, 7 and 11 respectively.

-(1) using scp to send 160 MB of data (folder drivers) to the aliyun server;
+(1) using iperf3 to send 160 MB of data to the aliyun server; and

-(2) using scp to send 160 MB of data (folder drivers) to the aliyun server at different packet loss rates;
+(2) using iperf3 to send 160 MB of data to the aliyun server at different packet loss rates.

-(3) using iperf3 to send 160 MB of data to the aliyun server; and
+(3) using scp to send 160 MB of data (folder drivers) to the aliyun server;

-(4) using iperf3 to send 160 MB of data to the aliyun server at different packet loss rates.
+(4) using scp to send 160 MB of data (folder drivers) to the aliyun server at different packet loss rates;

 Because the files captured by tcpdump are relatively large and cannot be uploaded to GitHub, the download link is given.

+# Download

 link: https://pan.baidu.com/s/1UvfzEiilTJLIzi93_7ab9w